 - Insulation and noise reduction

-Wooden shutters will reduce draughts and help keep noise at bay, so your little ones can enjoy a good night’s sleep.
+Wooden shutters will reduce drafts and help keep noise at bay, so your little ones can enjoy a good night’s sleep.

 As shutters are so easy to clean, you can easily avoid the build-up of dust that gathers in heavy curtains.